xyjprc/hon/README.md

 # Synthetic data

 ## Script
 The script ./applications/synthesize-trace-mesh.py (run with python or python3) synthesizes trajectories of vessels going certain steps on a 10x10 grid (with wrapping).
+See details in the methods part of the paper.

 Normally a vessel will go either up/down/left/right with the same probability (see function NextStep), (vessel movements are generated almost randomly with the following exceptions).